TheForceEngine/TheForceEngine.github.io/Roadmap.md

 ## Dynamic Lighting
 ### Estimated Release: Early 2024
 Dynamic light was implemented in a branch along with true color rendering.
 But it needs to be cleaned up and some tweaks need to be made for release.
-This will include shadows, the ability to attach lights to objects/frames, and shadows.
+This will include shadows, and the ability to attach lights to objects/frames.

 ## Towards Version 2.0
 ### Estimated Release: Late 2024